-The third competition called the M-3 Competition or M3 Competition (Makridakis and Hibon, 2000), was intended to both replicate and extend the features of the M Competition and M2 Competition, through the inclusion of more methods and researchers (particularly researchers in the area of neural networks) and more time series.
+The third Makridakis Competition or M3 Competition (Makridakis and Hibon, 2000), was intended to both replicate and extend the features of the M and M2 Competitions, through the inclusion of more methods and researchers (particularly researchers in the area of neural networks) and more time series.
 A total of 3003-time series was used.
 The paper documenting the results of the competition was published in the International Journal of Forecasting in 2000 and the raw data was also made available on the International Institute of Forecasters website.
 According to the authors, the conclusions from the M3 Competition were similar to those from the earlier competitions.

 The time series included yearly, quarterly, monthly, daily, and other time series.
 In order to ensure that enough data was available to develop an accurate forecasting model, minimum thresholds were set for the number of observations: 14 for yearly series, 16 for quarterly series, 48 for monthly series, and 60 for other series.